3D graphics image by Quince Creative

 Seller – A person who sells an object.

 Starting Bid – The price at which the bidding starts.

 Telephone Bid – Type of absente bid.
 A bid with an auction house’s staff member.
 He telephones a client to bid on his behalf and relays the client’s bids to the auctioneer during the bidding on those lots.

-Thematic auction – An auction dedicated to one main theme.
+Thematic auction – (also called: thematic auction, dedicated auction) An auction dedicated to one main theme or one collection.